webplatform/docs/css/properties/text-justify/index.md

 |Data Type=auto
 |Description=Default.
 Allows the browser to determine which justification algorithm to apply.
 }}{{CSS Property Value
-|Data Type=distribute
+|Data Type=none
-|Description=Handles spacing much like the '''newspaper''' value.
-This form of justification is optimized for documents in Asian languages, such as Thai.
 }}{{CSS Property Value
-|Data Type=distribute-all-lines
+|Data Type=inter-word
-|Description=Justifies lines of text in the same way as the '''distribute''' value, except that it also justifies the last line of the paragraph.
-This form of justification is intended for ideographic text.
+|Description=Aligns text by increasing the space between words.
+This value's spacing behavior is the fastest way to make all lines of text equal in length.
+Its justification behavior does not affect the last line of the paragraph.
 }}{{CSS Property Value
-|Data Type=distribute-center-last
+|Data Type=inter-ideograph
-|Description=Not implemented.
+|Description=Justifies lines of ideographic text, and increases or decreases both inter-ideograph and inter-word spacing.
 }}{{CSS Property Value
 |Data Type=inter-cluster
 |Description=Justifies lines of text that contain no inter-word spacing.
 This form of justification is optimized for documents in Asian languages.
 }}{{CSS Property Value
-|Data Type=inter-ideograph
+|Data Type=distribute
-|Description=Justifies lines of ideographic text, and increases or decreases both inter-ideograph and inter-word spacing.
+|Description=Handles spacing much like the '''newspaper''' value.
+This form of justification is optimized for documents in Asian languages, such as Thai.
 }}{{CSS Property Value
-|Data Type=inter-word
-|Description=Aligns text by increasing the space between words.
-This value's spacing behavior is the fastest way to make all lines of text equal in length.
-Its justification behavior does not affect the last line of the paragraph.
-}}{{CSS Property Value
 |Data Type=kashida
 |Description=Justifies lines of text by elongating characters at chosen points.
 This form of justification is intended for Arabic script languages.
-}}{{CSS Property Value
-|Data Type=newspaper
-|Description=Increases or decreases the spacing between letters and between words.
-It is the most sophisticated form of justification for Latin alphabets.
 }}
 }}
 {{Examples_Section